Call for Paper

 Tentative important dates of the Full Paper submission to the ISGC 2014 Proceedings.

-- On-line publication available (estimate): be end of August 2014
+- On-line publication available: by end of July 2014 (To be announced)

 Editing guidelines and templates can be downloaded here as stated in the table below: